Practice Hub

 Medium

-What this free Saville Swift practice includes
+What this Saville Swift practice includes

 At the end, you receive a per-section score, an overall aptitude index, a percentile against a UK professional norm group, and detailed walkthroughs.
 HMRC uses Saville Swift for tax professional hiring.
 Mazars and Grant Thornton use it for graduate audit and advisory programs.
 The typical cutoff is the 70th percentile for graduate roles.

-72-question, 18-minute format
+24-question, 18-minute format

 Section plus overall scoring